FernasFragas/briefing-app/docs/architecture/decisions/README.md

 - **Round 3 (0013–0016), 2026-09-08.** Taken against the measured state of the local store.
   Closes the funding question without paying, splits the report, and puts live spending under a ledger.
+- **Round 3 follow-up (0017), 2026-09-09.** Opened by the ship audit, which found that the baseline counts calendar snapshot dates rather than distinct exchange sessions — a limitation `VOLATILITY-BASELINE.md` documented and no code enforced.

 ## Earlier decisions — the Q series